-JobDiva, Inc. and its subsidiaries participate in and have certified their compliance with the EU-U.S. Privacy Shield Framework.
-JobDiva, Inc. and its subsidiaries are committed to subjecting all personal data received from European Union (EU) member countries and Switzerland, respectively, to the Framework's Principles.
+JobDiva, Inc. participates in and has certified its compliance with the EU-U.S. and Swiss-U.S. Privacy Shield Framework.
+JobDiva, Inc. is committed to subjecting all personal data received from European Union (EU) member countries and Switzerland, respectively, to the Frameworks' Principles.
 To learn more about the Privacy Shield Frameworks, and to view our certification, visit the U.S. Department of Commerce's Privacy Shield List (https://www.privacyshield.gov).

-JobDiva, Inc. and its subsidiaries are responsible for the processing of personal data we receive under each Privacy Shield Framework.
-JobDiva, Inc. and its subsidiaries comply with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.
+JobDiva, Inc. is responsible for the processing of personal data we receive under each Privacy Shield Framework.
+JobDiva, Inc. complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.

-With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, JobDiva, Inc and its subsidiaries are subject to the regulatory enforcement powers of the U.S. Federal Trade Commission and/or the U.S. Department of Transportation.
-In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, JobDiva, Inc is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission and/or the U.S. Department of Transportation.
+In certain situations, JobDiva, Inc. may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 Under certain conditions, described on the Privacy Shield website and in the below test, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.